robmclarty/woobie/README.md

 this module handle all the details required for that.
 Not sure what that looks like yet, but would like to handle crypto protocol logic here, and keep it all out of the application that's using this.

+Once basic crypto is working, I'd like to wrap it all in an extra layer of post-quantum crypto using lattice algorithms to further bolster the cipher-text against future (or maybe existing!) quantum computers.